RELAY 4: HORSE

 Timeline: Approximately 4,000 to 3,000 years ago, with significant development continuing through the medieval period.

-Impact: Enabled rapid military conquest, long-distance trade, and the rise of nomadic empires.
-Changed the balance of power between settled and nomadic peoples.
+Impact: Enabled rapid military conquest, long-distance trade, and the rise of outrider empires.
+Changed the balance of power between settled and outrider peoples.

 Legacy: Horse infrastructure evolved into motorized transportation.
-The principles of mobility and logistics established by horse infrastructure continue to shape modern civilization.
+The principles of mobility and logistics established by horse infrastructure continue to shape modern civilisation.